 -Step 1.
 Drying needs to be complete because the next step proceeds rapidly.
 Extend the soaking time if your ware is thick or heavy or the kiln is densely loaded.
 240F, although above boiling point, is not enough to fracture ware, but needed to completely dry it.

 -Step 2 climbs quickly to 100F below top temperature (your kiln may or may not be able to maintain the rate).
-The optional soak is to even out the heat distribution in the ware for final approach to top temperatures.
+The optional soak is to even out the heat distribution in the ware for the final approach to top temperatures.
 The hold enables micro-bubble clouds (gases of decomposition) to agglomerate and escape before last stage.

 -Step 3: The push to the final temperature.
 Include a self-supporting cone frequently in firings to monitor the accuracy of your pyrometer and adjust the program accordingly.
 Slow the rate of rise if kiln is densely packed.